Naezr/ShyFox/README.md

 You can change theme accent color.
 To do it change value of `--shy-color` variable in `chrome/ShyFox/shy-variables.css`.

+> NOTE
+> If you are using [pywalfox](https://github.com/Frewacom/pywalfox), change the value to `var(--toolbarbutton-icon-fill)` in order to use pywalfox's accent color.

 ### Options

 Settings that can be toggled in `about:config`